 - Consider specific antiparasitic medications or herbal protocols (tailored to the parasite).

-- Consider taking the probiotic S. boulardii.
+- Consider taking the probiotic S. boulardii to help your body fight parasitic infections.

 Root Cause #5: Small Intestinal Bacterial Overgrowth (SIBO)